RSE-Sheffield/pando-python/episodes/optimisation-data-structures-algorithms.md

 List comprehension can be twice as fast at building lists than using `append()`.
 This is primarily because list-comprehension allows Python to offload much of the computation into faster C code.
-General python loops in contrast can be used for much more, so they remain in Python bytecode during computation which has additional overheads.
+General Python loops in contrast can be used for much more, so they remain in Python bytecode during computation which has additional overheads.

 This can be demonstrated with the below benchmark: